anquanscan/sec-tools/README.md

 [sippts](https://github.com/Pepelux/sippts): Set of tools to audit SIP based VoIP Systems
 [CVE-2021-37740](https://github.com/robertguetzkow/CVE-2021-37740): PoC for DoS vulnerability CVE-2021-37740 in firmware v3.0.3 of SCN-IP100.03 and SCN-IP000.03 by MDT.
 The bug has been fixed in firmware v3.0.4.
 [CTFGuideReact](https://github.com/ctfguide-tech/CTFGuideReact): The React Client for CTFGuide
 [cross-account-ecr-access-control](https://github.com/miztiik/cross-account-ecr-access-control): Allow AWS Account B to be able to connect to Account A ECR image repository to push or pull images
+[tensorflow-insiderthreat](https://github.com/dc401/tensorflow-insiderthreat): Experimental ONLY: This consolidated data of scenario-2 of the US-CERT dataset for insider threats to be used with TF 2.0 and Keras